 - Sort Howard Hawks movies by co-stars of his movies

-- Sort Howard Hawks movies by actual domestic box office grosses using current movie ticket cost
+- Sort Howard Hawks movies by adjusted domestic box office grosses using current movie ticket cost (in millions)

 - Sort Howard Hawks movies how they were received by critics and audiences.
 60% rating or higher should indicate a good movie